Netcracker/KubeMarine/documentation/Troubleshooting.md

 ## etcdctl script

 This script allows you to execute `etcdctl` queries without installing an additional binary file and setting up a connection.
-This file is installed during the `prepare.thirdparties` installation task on all masters and requires root privileges.
+This file is installed during the `prepare.thirdparties` installation task on all control-planes and requires root privileges.

 To execute a command through this script, make sure you meet all the following prerequisites:

-* You run the command from the master node with root privileges.
+* You run the command from the control-plane node with root privileges.
 * You have configured `admin.conf` on node.
 * The node with which you are running has all the necessary ETCD certificates and they are located in the correct paths.